jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 * React Native with Expo for frontend and
 * Elastic Search for full text search queries on the recipes.

-I have already found a dataset of around 7k recipes Now, this application is not meant to be an application for the general public.
+I have already found a dataset of around 7k recipes on kaggle.
+So I am all set for development.

+Now, this application is not meant to be an application for the general public.
 Its meant to be run on my private server in a private network for some limited number of people.
+Hence, I want to keep the deployment and maintainance overhead to a minimum.
+Obviously, I

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzI3MTE0MzI0LDY4NzYwMTYwMiwxMDE0ND
-QxMDIxXX0=
+eyJoaXN0b3J5IjpbLTI0NTE3OTMzMiw2ODc2MDE2MDIsMTAxND
+Q0MTAyMV19
 -->